hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 So this simple program has been created to try and help with the same.
 It returns the list of vaccination centers for the specified state, which have vaccines available on the given date, as of the moment when this logic is run.
+The query could be either manually triggered each time as required, or a auto repeating search can be enabled (wrt browser mode).
+The results are shown on the screen (web page or terminal as the case maybe) as well as optionally local notification (wrt browser mode) may be triggered.

 This is a minimal keep it simple and stupid (kiss) based logic, to get the required data and look at it in a efficient way by caching it temporarily for a short period, so as to avoid